View Categories

 • Certain fundamental rights apply to all citizens, while others extend to all individuals, including citizens and foreigners.

-• It’s important to note that fundamental rights are not absolute.
+• It’s crucial to understand that fundamental rights are not absolute.
 They come with reasonable restrictions, which means they can be limited in the interest of state security, public morality, decency, and maintaining friendly relations with other nations.

 • Fundamental rights are justiciable, meaning they can be enforced through the courts.
 Individuals have the right to directly approach the Supreme Court if their fundamental rights are violated.